• Skip to primary navigation

 Suzanne Taylor, a Phi Beta Kappa, summa cum laude graduate of NYU, produces events, projects, and experiences that challenge the status quo and inspire us to realize that caring about each other is as important as caring about ourselves.

 In the 1960s and ‘70s, as Sue Taylor, Suzanne acted in situation comedies and TV commercials.
 Then, she turned to what she could do to encourage humanity to take a big leap in consciousness.
 A highlight was her award-winning documentary, What On Earth?
 Inside the Crop Circle Mystery, about the possibility of not being the only intelligence in the universe.
-Then, as a TED producer, when TED withdrew their support for TEDx West Hollywood because speakers challenged our scientific materialist worldview, she became even bolder in working to bring about a consciousness shift.
+Then, as a TED producer, when TED withdrew support for TEDx West Hollywood because speakers challenged our scientific materialist worldview, she became even bolder in working to bring about a consciousness shift.
 From TED Talks she segued to SUE Speaks, where SUE stands for Searching for Unity in Everything, and https://SUESpeaks.org is her platform for a blog, a podcast, and more.

-Subscribe to SUE Speaks mailing list: https://tinyurl.com/y7u6o6uk.
+Subscribe to SUE Speaks mailing list: https://suzannetaylor.substack.com/

 Suzanne Taylor